odiazjs/ng-redux-jwt/README.md

 # ng2-jwt-auth
-An angular 2 JSON Web Token handling login authentication flow, ready to be bind into any custom UI.
+An angular 2 JSON Web Token handling login authentication with NgRx flow architecture, simply ready to be bind into any custom UI component.